-The Rivier University Counseling Center is available to any student presenting concerns regarding drug and alcohol issues.
+The Rivier University Counseling and Wellness Center is available to any student presenting concerns regarding drug and alcohol issues as well as mental health problems.
 The services available include crisis intervention, short-term individual counseling, groups, and a community referral service.
 Individuals are clinically assessed according to their individual needs and presenting concerns.
 Recommendations are made in accordance with the results of that assessment.
 The Rivier University Counseling Center has a complete and updated directory of therapeutic and educational services, listing resources throughout the greater Nashua area.

-MyStudentBody.com
+Get Inclusive.com

-MSB-Alcohol/Drugs is an online interactive course required for all traditional age Rivier freshmen.
-MSB-Alcohol/Drugs addresses the many high-profile issues associated with high-risk college drinking and drug use.
-It tracks individual substance use behaviors and risks.
+Get Inclusive is an online interactive course required for all traditional age Rivier freshmen.
+Get Inclusive addresses many high-profile issues associated with college life; including, but not limited to, high-risk drinking, drug use; sexual misconduct; and diversity, equity and inclusion.
+It tracks individual substance use behaviors and risks associated with use.